Nuro: History

 In December 2020, Nuro acquired self-driving trucking startup Ike Robotics.
 Over 55 Ike employees joined Nuro's staff after the acquisition.

-Nuro announced its compact autonomous vehicle R3 design in January 2021.

 In August 2021, Nuro announced that it would spend $40 million on the construction of a manufacturing facility and test track for its self-driving robot vehicles, located in southern Nevada.
 In December 2021, Nuro announced a partnership to commercially deliver 7-Eleven goods.

 In September 2022, Uber and Nuro announced a 10-year partnership for autonomous food deliveries, starting in California and Texas.
 In November 2022, Nuro laid off 20 percent of its staff, or approximately 300 employees.
-In May 2023, Nuro laid off 30 percent of its staff, or approximately 340 employees.
+In May 2023, Nuro paused commercial expansion to focus on autonomy systems and laid off 30 percent of its staff, or approximately 340 employees.

 In February 2024, the company launched a collaboration with Arm Holdings to develop its third-generation autonomous delivery vehicle.
+Nuro announced its business model pivot in September 2024, shifting towards technology licensing.

+In April 2025, Nuro opened a $106 million Series E funding round.
+In August 2025, it closed the Series E round with an additional $97 million of funding.

 In July 2025, a partnership was established between Nuro, Uber, and Lucid Motors to launch a robotaxi fleet.
-Uber will purchase and operate Lucid Gravity SUV vehicles outfitted with Nuro Driver autonomous driving technology.
-The partnership anticipates launching its first vehicle in 2026, with plans to deploy at least 20,000 robotaxis over the next six years.
+Uber was to purchase and operate Lucid Gravity SUV vehicles outfitted with Nuro Driver autonomous driving technology.
+The partnership anticipated launching its first vehicle in 2026, with plans to deploy at least 20,000 robotaxis over the next six years.

+In August 2025, Nuro raised $203 million at a $6 billion valuation from investors Uber and Nvidia, alongside returning backers, in its late-stage funding round.

+Nuro Driver

+In September 2024, Nuro launched its new business model, licensing its AI-based, self-driving Nuro Driver software technology to automakers, suppliers and mobility providers.
+Nuro Driver is capable of enabling up to Level 4 robotaxis, personally owned autonomous vehicles, and driverless goods delivery.

+Nuro Driver expanded its L4 driverless capabilities using zero-occupant vehicles in November 2024.

+In April 2025, Nuro expanded to Japan, officially launching Nuro’s first international data-collection initiative.
+The deployment will allow Nuro Driver to improve its AI model through local traffic dynamics.

+Nuro began on-road autonomous testing on the Las Vegas Strip in May 2025.